 Saddler said diversity training can offer a safe space to talk about biases.
 But diversity and inclusion goes beyond one day of training, or requiring employees to watch an hour-long video about sensitivity once a year.

 While inclusion can be hard to measure, Pook said it should show in every facet of a business, from marketing materials to corporate policies.
 And, companies should put their money where their mouths are.

 “One organization made a conscious effort and commitment to look at marketing materials, and make sure every image showed diversity in some way,” she said.
 “From a very practical level, making sure the community is reflected shows you are paying attention to diversity.
 That’s one measurement.”

 Corporations that are far along in their diversity journeys, she said, will have diversity departments or staff members dedicated to diversity and inclusion, such as at St. Ambrose.
 She also emphasized the importance of building an employee pipeline and setting goals for diversity.

 Cindy Mixon, vice president of HR for MRA, said holding diversity conferences, or setting aside time to meet and talk just about inclusion, is vital.

 “It’s a continuous journey and something you have to invest in.
 Bias is ongoing,” she said.
 “You have to have a committed group of leadership or group of internal managers, or even a special interest group.
 The answer is definitely training alone isn’t going to do it.
 From the start, you have to have a committed organization, and in order for diversity and inclusion to work, it really starts with accountability on part of CEOs and the entire leadership team.”

 “This is not something that’s an HR program.
 It’s not something that’s a training program.
-The CEO and senior leadership team has to be out in front saying this is a priority,” Pook added.
+The CEO and senior leadership team has to be out in front saying this is a priority,” Pook said.

 ‘Make people feel like they matter’